 \section{Experiments}

-In this section, we compare Dreamer to the Informed Dreamer on several control problems, formalized as informed POMDPs.
-We use the implementation of DreamerV3 released at \href{https://github.com/danijar/dreamerv3}{github.com/danijar/DreamerV3} by the authors, and release our adaptation to informed POMDPs at \href{https://github.com/glambrechts/informed-dreamer}{github.com/glambrechts/informed-dreamer}.
-For all environments, we use the same unique set of hyperparameters as in DreamerV3, including for the Informed Dreamer.
+In this section, we compare Dreamer to the Informed Dreamer on several informed POMDPs, all considered with a discount factor of $\gamma = 0.997$.
+For reproducibility purposes, we use the implementation and hyperparameters of DreamerV3 released by the authors at \href{https://github.com/danijar/dreamerv3}{github.com/danijar/dreamerv3}, and release our adaptation to informed POMDPs using the same hyperparameters at \href{https://github.com/glambrechts/informed-dreamer}{github.com/glambrechts/informed-dreamer}.